Shriinivas/inkscapestrokefont/README.md

 ### Compatible with Inkscape versions 1.0 and 0.92

 # Installation
-1) Click 'Code' button located at the top of the repository and click Download Zip to download the repository contents (or you can simply clone the repository)
+1) Click 'Code' button located at the top of the repository and click Download Zip to download the repository contents
-2) Extract the zip file
-3) Copy the all the contents of the extensions folder from the extracted file in the Inkscape user extension folder.
+2) Extract the contents of the downloaded zip file in the Inkscape user extension folder.
 The extension folder can be found from the System option in Edit->Preference dialog. <br>
-4) Restart inkscape if it's already running
+3) Restart inkscape if it was running

 # Usage
 After installation, the extensions appear under a new sub-menu 'Custom Stroke Font' under Extensions menu of inkscape.<br><br>